 Very little really.
 Just a couple of things before you leave the University of Aberdeen:

 Be under no illusion, plagiarism - copying another person's words or ideas without proper acknowledgment - is cheating.

 It is regarded by the University as a serious academic offence that can result in disciplinary action.

 Here are some practical tips on avoiding plagiarism:

-Student Learning Service for advice on how to avoid plagiarism.
+Visit the Student Learning Service site for further advice on how to avoid plagiarism.

 Having trouble meeting deadlines for assignments?

 Taking too long to find information?

 No idea how to write a bibliography?

 Don't know where or how to start using the library?